Royal Air Force College Cranwell: Current training and organisation

 The College is the RAF equivalent of the Royal Navy's Britannia Royal Naval College and the British Army's Royal Military Academy Sandhurst.
-At present, most RAF officer cadets complete a 24-week course within the RAF Officer Training Academy (RAFOTA), Cranwell intakes usually take place at six week intervals throughout the year.
+At present, most RAF officer cadets complete the 24-week Modular Initial Officer Training Course within the RAF Officer Training Academy (RAFOTA), Cranwell intakes usually take place at six week intervals throughout the year.

 In addition to the many British officer cadets who have passed through Cranwell, graduating cadets have come from many countries around the world, including Bahrain, Iraq, Oman, Qatar, Pakistan, Sri Lanka, Trinidad and Tobago and Paraguay.
 RAFOTA also provides Specialist Officer Initial Training (SOIT) courses for medical and dental officers, chaplains, legal officers and nursing officers, and for officers rejoining the Service or transferring from the sister services.
 A small number of short induction courses cater for warrant officers selected for commissioning, university cadets, bursars and Volunteer Reserve officers.
 In addition, RAFOTA delivers a 2-week Reserve Officer Initial Training course for Full Time Reservists, Royal Auxiliary Air Force (RAuxAF), Mobile Meteorological Unit and Reserve Officers.
 The College awards the Sword of Honour to the most outstanding student officer of the year.